makefastworkshop/LRVent/README.md

 <img src="./Images/2020-04-11 - LRVentMk2 CAD view.png" style='max-height:240px;'/>

-The basic structure of the device is intended to span a large range of parts depending on what can be found locally (various fasteners, bearings, motors, and electronics) and can be easily extended to accommodate new components as needed.
+The basic structure of the device is intended to span a large range of parts depending on what can be found locally (various fasteners, motors, and electronics) and can be easily extended to accommodate new components as needed.
 It is also designed to span a wide range of technical capabilities (from simply plugging in power to a motor, up to Arduino-level software and electronics to add basic controls for breathing rate and inspiratory/expiratory ratio).

 As with any medical device hack, this has been created with the intention of being as safe as possible given the harsh constraints of the current global pandemic and ventilator shortage, but is **UNCERTIFIED, HIGHLY EXPERIMENTAL, and UNTESTED ON HUMANS.** As such, any potential use scenario would also require **legal waivers to use uncertified/untested non-medical devices** and **significant additional patient monitoring by medical professionals and certified diagnostic equipment** to reduce the risk of serious consequences in the event that the device fails to operate as intended by doctors.
 The **core contributors to this project are not medical professionals**.